 We have performed an evaluation under the supervision and with the participation of our management, including our Chief Executive Officer (CEO) and Chief Financial Officer (CFO), of the effectiveness of our disclosure controls and procedures, as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934 (the Exchange Act).
-Based on that evaluation, our management, including our CEO and CFO, concluded that our disclosure controls and procedures were effective as of October 2, 2004 to ensure that information required to be disclosed by us in the reports filed or submitted by us under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
-There were no significant changes in our internal controls or other factors that could significantly affect our internal controls over financial reporting during the fiscal quarter ended October 2, 2004.
+Based on that evaluation, our management, including our CEO and CFO, concluded that our disclosure controls and procedures were effective as of April 2, 2005 to provide reasonable assurance that information required to be disclosed by us in the reports filed or submitted by us under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
+There was no change in our internal controls during the fiscal quarter ended April 2, 2005 that materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.